tatianapodobivskaia-del/trade-document-intelligence/README.md

 © 2026 Tatiana Podobivskaia.
 All rights reserved.

-This project and its code are proprietary.
-No part of this project may be copied, modified, or distributed without explicit permission from the author.
+This project, its code, architecture, and associated materials are proprietary and confidential.
+Unauthorized use, reproduction, or distribution is strictly prohibited.